MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 ---
-description: Examples of Comment-Based Help ms.date: 07/10/2023 ms.topic: reference
+description: Examples of Comment-based Help ms.date: 10/05/2023 ms.topic: reference
-title: Examples of Comment-Based Help
+title: Examples of Comment-based Help
 ---

-# Examples of Comment-Based Help
+# Examples of Comment-based Help

-This topic includes example that demonstrate how to use comment-based help for scripts and functions.
+This topic includes examples that demonstrate how to use comment-based help for scripts and functions.

-## Example 1: Comment-Based Help for a Function
+## Example 1: Comment-based Help for a Function

  The following sample function includes comment-based Help.